top of page

 Gooey vanilla wafer bars

-I've been thinking about this recipe for a while, and was so excited to make it a reality!
+I had been thinking about this recipe for a while, and was so excited to make it a reality!
 When taking the recipe development class led by Christina Tosi, we made her famous Milk Bar pie (which also inspired my chocolate mint pie).
 The original pie we made, though not the prettiest thing I've ever baked, was something I couldn't stop eating.
 The texture was dense and gooey, there was a subtle vanilla flavor that came through, and something about the cold temperature of the pie was just incredible.

 I love pie, but it can be hard to store and sometimes daunting to slice.
 I knew I wanted to turn the pie into a bar form with a few changes and it came out better than I could have imagined.
 It is perfectly sweet with almost a browned butter flavor, and the texture is something unlike many other baked goods.